-This optical filter is made up of a mosaic of cells that are distributed following a certain pattern.
-The most widely used is the Bayer pattern, but for example Fuji uses its slightly different X-Trans pattern.
+This optical filter is made up of a mosaic of cells that are distributed following a particular pattern.
+The most widely used is the Bayer pattern, but for example, Fuji uses its slightly different X-Trans pattern.

 through R cells only let through photons of wavelengths around red

-This is so because the human eye (human vision) is most sensitive to the central part of the visible spectrum, the entire range of greens.
+This is so because the human eye (human vision) is most sensitive to the visible spectrum’s central part, the entire range of greens.

-And also the photosensitive material used in the sensors usually has a better performance in that central area of the spectrum.
+The photosensitive material used in the sensors usually performs better in that central area of the spectrum.
 We could say that the green color better represents the brightness of the scene.

-When the light coming from the scene passes through the RGB filter, each sensor cell will only receive information from the component that has corresponded to it.
+When the light coming from the scene passes through the RGB filter, each sensor cell will only receive information from its corresponding component.

-For example, a certain cell will have the level of red that corresponds to that point in the scene.
-The adjacent cell will have the green level for that other point… and so on.
+For example, a particular cell will have the red level corresponding to that point in the scene.
+The adjacent cell will have the green level for that other point and so on.

-If our sensor was 24Mpx we will have:
+If our sensor were 24Mpx, we would have: